William & Mary Tribe men's basketball

 The William & Mary Tribe men's basketball team represents the College of William & Mary in Williamsburg, Virginia in NCAA Division I competition.
-The school's team competes in the Colonial Athletic Association and play their home games in Kaplan Arena.
-William and Mary Coach, Dane Fischer was hired as the 31st coach in school history following the dismissal of Coach Tony Shaver.
-Shaver served as the head coach from 2003–2019 and leads the school in all-time wins for a coach.
+The school's team competes in the Coastal Athletic Association (CAA) and play their home games in Kaplan Arena.
+Former Cornell Head Coach Brian Earl was hired as the 32nd coach in school history following the dismissal of Coach Dane Fischer.
+Tony Shaver served as the head coach from 2003–2019 and leads the school in all-time wins for a coach.

 Postseason berths

 NIT results

 The Tribe have appeared in the National Invitation Tournament three times.
 Their combined record is 0–3.